-To do this, each player takes four Audacity markers, and places them on four of their models.
-Models chosen must be eligible to activate (so they cannot be KO, for example - see page 34).
-If you have less than four models able to activate, then place Audacity markers on as many as you can.
+To do this, each player chooses 4 of their models in play and mark the Audacity (V) option on them.
+Now they have V. If you have less than 4 models able to activate, then mark V on as many as you can.